WALDORF / STEINER

 “This blog is intended to be a window into the life of the seveth [sic] grade classroom ...
 I will post dates, photos, and descriptions of the important work that takes place in seventh grade ...
 We in the seventh grade are in our last week of the Geometry main lesson block.
 Ratios have been the new material that we have been covering ...
 The other elevated plane of existence that we have been experiencing is that of beauty.”
 [11-21-2010 http://ows2012.blogspot.com/2010/11/1121.html]

 Following this blog might be interesting; it is by a Waldorf teacher in Washington, USA.
 Anthroposophists are torn between their desire to spread the word about their occult “truths” and the need to maintain occult secrecy.
 Bear this in mind when considering statements made by Waldorf teachers, and bring your own knowledge of Anthroposophy to bear.
-Note, for instance, that the quote, above, refers to “elevated planes of existence.”
+Note, for instance, that the statement, above, refers to “elevated planes of existence.”
 This means higher spirit realms such as those discussed by Rudolf Steiner in KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT, one of his key texts.
 According to Steiner, at Waldorf schools all subjects can be made religious.
 "It is possible to introduce a religious element into every subject, even into math lessons.
 Anyone who has some knowledge of Waldorf teaching will know that this statement is true." — Rudolf Steiner, THE CHILD's CHANGING CONSCIOUSNESS AS THE BASIS OF PEDAGOGICAL PRACTICE (Anthroposophic Press, 1996), p.
 94.

 Biodynamics is the form of magical organic gardening invented by Rudolf Steiner.
 It is often practiced in and around Waldorf schools.
 From the good, wise, and true website "Biodynamics Is a Hoax":